 Laparoscopic cholecystectomy involves four very small abdominal incisions and can be done in an outpatient setting.
 If the surgeon cannot catch the escaped gallstones during laparoscopic cholecystectomy, or adhesions and bleeding complications occur, conversion to open cholecystectomy might be required.

 Cholecystostomy is indicated in patients with empyema or who are not stable enough to undergo cholecystectomy.
 Once the patient is stable again, elective cholecystectomy is offered.
 Cholecystostomy uses a tube that passes through the gallbladder to drain pus.

-    In a few cases, removal of the common bile duct stones during the surgery is not possible.
+In a few cases, the removal of the common bile duct stones during the surgery is not possible.
 In this occasion, endoscopic sphincterotomy and ERCP are indicated to extract common bile duct stones.
 ERCP can also be used in the acutely ill patient and not only in elective cases.

 Extracorporeal shockwave lithotripsy

-    It is effective in pulverizing the stones into smaller fragments that can pass through body painlessly.
+It is effective in pulverizing stones into smaller fragments that can pass through the body painlessly.